 Games at LottoChimp.com

 LottoChimp.com offers three syndicates for EuroMillions (50 shares/100 ticket lines), EuroJackpot (100 shares/100 ticket lines) and US Mega Millions (100 shares/100 ticket lines).
 Their site also advertises US Powerball, but they haven’t added it as yet.
 Each syndicate goes for four weeks.
 There are 25 ticket lines per week.
-But – take EuroMillions that is available for play Tuesday and Friday.
+But – take EuroMillions that are available for play Tuesday and Friday.
 The EuroMillions syndicate only plays on Friday.
 You can play either with your favorite numbers or quick pick.
 But, your ticket line will only be used once a month.
 Just think of the frustration if your ticket line came upon one of the other draws!

 Becoming a Member